Un indien dans la ville: Cast

+Production

+Part of Un indien dans la ville was shot in Miami, Florida, United States.

 Release

-The film opened in France on 14 December 1994.
+Un indien dans la ville opened in France on 14 December 1994.
 Shortly after its release in France, Disney saw this film as a possibility to attract a family audience in the United States and considered giving it a limited release in select cities.
 Before releasing it in select cities, Disney decided to release it under their Touchstone Pictures label as they felt this film had some mature themes for an ordinary Disney film.

 As opposed to releasing it in the United States with subtitles leaving the original French dialogue in, Disney hired many cartoon voice-over actors to dub the original French dialogue out and substitute it with an English language format.
-They also gave the film an American name, Little Indian, Big City.
-Under its new Americanized title and language dubbing, Touchstone finally released it to a select American audience on March 22, 1996.
+They also gave the film an English name, Little Indian, Big City.
+Under its new Americanized title and language dubbing, Touchstone released it to a select American audience on March 22, 1996.

 Reception

 Box office

-The film grossed 21 million Franc ($3.9 million) in its opening week in France, finishing second behind The Lion King.
+Un indien dans la ville grossed 21 million Franc ($3.9 million) in its opening week in France, finishing second behind The Lion King.
 It remained in second place for two more weeks before moving to number one for four weeks, grossing $35 million in its first 9 weeks and being the highest-grossing film of the year.

 The film flopped during its American release; the film opened in 545 theaters in the United States, but eventually only grossed $1,029,731 in the US and Canada theatrically.